danyayay/ynet_adaptive/README.md

 ## Dataset

 <!-- Get the raw dataset, our filtered custom dataset and segmentation masks for SDD from the original Y-net authors
 ```
 pip install gdown && gdown https://drive.google.com/uc?id=14Jn8HsI-MjNIwepksgW4b5QoRcQe97Lg
 unzip sdd_ynet.zip
 ``` -->

-Our filtered datasets and segmentation masks can be downloaded from [xxx](html).
+Our filtered datasets and segmentation masks can be downloaded from [here](https://drive.google.com/file/d/1BZQ6ApSTG8-nOPiX5jvN4FH7zf916uM_/view?usp=sharing).
+Due to copyright, we cannot provide data for inD dataset.
+Please request the inD file from the authors and then use the `utils.processing_inD.py` file for preprocessing.
 The data directory should have the following structure:
 ```
 data
 ├── sdd
-│   ├── raw
-│   │    ├── annotations/
-│   │    ├── data.pkl
+│   ├── raw/annotations/
-│   │    └── varf.pkl
 │   ├── filter
 │   |    ├── avg_vel/
 │   |    └── agent_type/
-│   └── segmentation_model.pth
+│   └── sdd_segmentation.pth
 |
-├── inD-dataset-v1.0
-|   ├── filter/agent_type
-|   │    ├── scene1/
-|   │    └── scene234/
+└── inD-dataset-v1.0
-|   ├── images/
+    ├── images/
+    ├── filter/
-|   └── inD_segmentation.pth
+    └── inD_segmentation.pth
-|
-└── L5/

 ```

-In addition to our provided datasets, you can get the raw [SDD](html) or [inD](html) datasets and create custom datasets:
+In addition to our provided datasets, you can create customized ones:
 ```
 bash scripts/customize_dataset.sh
 ```